rockettheme/docs/Docs/wordpress/themes/diametric/demo_showcase.md

 -----
 ![][demo2]

-Here's the widget breakdown for the Showcase section:
+Here is the widget breakdown for the Showcase section:

 * Text
 * Gantry Divider